arkatulk/dsemeshing_gui/README.md

  ## Data

-- **Training set:** We store our training data in .tfrecords files.
+- **Training set:** We store our training data in  .npy files.
 The files contain elements of size N_NEIGHBORSx5 where the first 3 columns contain the 3D coordinates and the last two columns contain the ground truth logmap 2D coordinates.
 - **Pre-trained models** on the famousthingi dataset.
 - **Testset** from famousthingi dataset.